Lumberjack World Championship

 The Lumberjack World Championships are held annually in Hayward, Wisconsin.
-The event began in 1960 and is held at the Lumberjack Bowl.
-There are 21 events for both men and women to compete for over $50,000 in prize money.
-Contestants come from the United States, Canada, Australia, and New Zealand.
+The three-day event began in 1960 and is held at the Lumberjack Bowl in front of an estimated 12,000 spectators.
+There are 21 events for both men and women to compete for over $75,000 in prize money.
+Contestants come from a wide variety of countries, including Canada, Ireland, Australia, Wales, Czech Republic, Spain, Japan, Belgium, New Zealand, and the United States (with over 30 states being represented each year).
 The events include sawing, chopping, logrolling, and climbing to test the strength and agility of over 100 competitors.